Gloucester Prison, Gloucester

 Both inmates and guards have reported witnessing the apparition of a lady, who was reportedly murdered on the site, long before the prison had even been built.

 There is a story about a group of prisoners in Cell 25, who held a séance with the intention of making communication with the prisons spirits.
 It is said to of ended with books and flowerpots being thrown around the room by an unseen force.

-During an investigation with another paranormal team, two of Ghostly Goings On own team both witnessed a black mass peer around a cell door and look directly at them.
-This is apparently, quite a common occurrence.
+During a previous investigation at the prison, two of Ghostly Goings On own team both witnessed a black mass peer around a cell door and look directly at them.
+This is apparently quite a common occurrence.

 Important factors to consider before booking:

 This event may be unsuitable for people with mobility impairments due to the nature of the property being visited.
 Please call to check anything you might be unsure about before booking your tickets.

 The remaining balance for this event will be due by Friday 4th December 2020.